1. Advice for FirstPort Residents

 Our customer support and property management teams are still here to help you.

 We are gradually increasing the numbers of people in our offices in line with government guidelines.
-Where our customer service team are working at home, they are still answering your calls while working from their own homes.
-Inevitably, this may slow service at certain times of the day so to help with this, we’ve increased the size of our email team.
+Where our customer service team are working at home, they are still answering your calls.
+Inevitably, you may experience a slower service at certain times of the day so to help with this, we’ve increased the size of our email team.

 So for non-urgent enquiries, the best way to reach our team is by email: